 Meet Our Staff

-Stephanie Loman, Acting Director
+Stephanie Loman, Development Officer

 Stephanie Loman is a native Louisianian who earned her B.A. in Cultural Resources Management from Southeastern Louisiana University and her M.A. in Arts Administration from University of New Orleans.
 She has worked for several local cultural institutions, including Louisiana Nature and Science Center, WYES, Contemporary Arts Center, The National World War II Museum, and 3 Ring Circus Arts and Education Center, with a range of experiences in event production, membership, development, research, archives, and historic preservation.
 Stephanie was hired to work as the French Market Traditional Jazz Stage Manager at the 2009 French Quarter Festival and joined FQFI as full-time team member in 2011 as Operations Manager.
 In 2015, she transitioned into the role of FQFI’s Development Officer before being appointed Acting Director.